ioxiocom/firedantic/README.md

 ### Generating changelog

-After you increase the project version, please run the following command to generate a changelog placeholder and fill in the relevant information about the release:
+After you have increased the version number in [pyproject.toml](pyproject.toml), please run the following command to generate a changelog placeholder and fill in the relevant information about the release in [CHANGELOG.md](CHANGELOG.md):

 ```bash
 poetry run invoke make-changelog